millermedeiros/basis.css/README.md

 ## Intro <a href="#intro" name="intro">#</a>

-This main goal of this framework goal is to ease/speed up the development process helping you to DRY.
+The main goal of this framework is to ease/speed up the development process helping you to DRY.
 CSS zen garden is a nice concept but usually not practical.

 It is heavily inspired by the [OOCSS approach](http://www.slideshare.net/stubbornella/the-cascade-grids-headings-and-selectors-from-an-oocss-perspective-ajax-experience-2009) of adding multiple classes to each element even if those classes aren't